Updated: Oct 26, 2022

 My tips for you

-You may find that your passion changes as you progress through your teaching career as well.
+You may also find that your passion changes as you progress through your teaching career.

 Be open to trying new things if the things you are doing aren’t fulfilling or rewarding.
-This is already one of the hardest jobs to have, but when you find your passion area then it also becomes the most rewarding.
+This is already one of the most challenging jobs, but when you find your passion, it also becomes the most rewarding.
 Maybe it’s a new grade level, specialty, school, or district that you are looking for, and you have no idea!

 If you go through year after year feeling discouraged, move on to new places before you give up for good.
 Someone else may love what you are doing, but that doesn’t mean it’s the right place for you.

 It can be scary to leave the familiar and move on to a new thing or place, but where you come out on the other side might surprise you...I know I was shocked!